 The following day you’ll mean to set off at sunrise to make up for it, but it turns out there’s a charming little town just down the road to explore (and have breakfast in).

 While you’re napping, a farmer will spot you and invite you over for a second lunch (why, thank you!), and tell you there’s a much nicer route in the direction you’re going, if a little longer and more hilly.
-Then it’ll turn out that he’s more interested in wine than food, and now you’re over the limit too.
-In any case, his wife will have offered to let you camp out back.
+Then it’ll turn out that they’re more interested in wine than food, and now you’re over the limit too.
+In any case, they’ve offered to let you camp out back.

 In the space of a day, you’ll realise that not only could you easily spend twice as long as you planned getting from A to B, but you’d probably have a lot more fun if you did.
 You might even have realised that heading towards C makes more sense than B.

-How does this style of travel sit with you?
+How does this style of life and travel sit with you?

 Just asking.
 Because sticking stubbornly to your sensible, pre-planned itinerary will inevitably mean saying no to the charming town, no to the shady lunch spot, no to the farmer’s kind invitation, no to the scenic route.